Employment and employee benefits in Switzerland: overview

 Health and safety obligations

 There are numerous public mandatory laws dealing with health and safety matters, for example, regulations on night and shift work, accident protection, maximum employment time, protection of juvenile workers under age 18 and so on.
-The most important statute is the Federal Statute on Employment (Arbeitsgesetz) of 13 March 1964, as amended, together with several regulations (Verordnungen) based on it.
+The most important statute is the Federal Statute on Employment (Arbeitsgesetz) of 13 March 1964, as amended, together with several related regulations (Verordnungen).

 Taxation of employment income

 Foreign nationals working in your jurisdiction?